mle86/php-value/README.md

 	The constructor uses the subclass' `IsValid` method to test its input argument.
 	Valid values are stored in the new instance, invalid values cause an `InvalidArgumentException` to be thrown.
-	Other instance of the same class are always considered valid (*re-wrapping*).
+	Other instances of the same class are always considered valid (*re-wrapping*).

 * `public static function IsValid ($test_value);`